-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Support Scheme-Customised (ESS-C) to restructure credit facilities and debts owed to multiple lenders.
-December 16 • Introduced the COVID-19 Driver Relief Fund totaling SGD133 million to provide taxi and private-hire car drivers SGD600 per vehicle per month in 1Q 2021 and SGD450 in 2Q 2021.
-Launched a COIVD-19 Recovery Grant, providing up to SGD500 to SGD700 a month for 3 months for those who suffer significant job or income losses. • • December 28 • • • • January 23, 2021 • • • • February 18 • Announced the COVID-19 Resilience Package, amounting to SGD 11 billion, to help safeguard public health, ensure safe re-opening, support workers and businesses, and provide targeted support for sectors under stress. • • April 5 • • • • April 30 • Extended the Singapore Rediscover Vouchers scheme to end-2021. • • • • • •
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Support Scheme-Customised (ESS-C) to restructure credit facilities and debts owed December 16 • Introduced the COVID-19 Driver Relief to multiple lenders. • Fund totaling SGD133 million to provide taxi and private-hire car drivers SGD600 per vehicle per month in 1Q 2021 and SGD450 in 2Q 2021.
+Launched a COIVD-19 Recovery Grant, providing up to SGD500 to SGD700 a month for 3 months for those who suffer December 28 • significant job or income losses. • • January 23, 2021 • • • • February 18 • Announced the COVID-19 Resilience Package, amounting to SGD 11 billion, to help safeguard public health, ensure safe re-opening, support workers and businesses, and provide targeted support for sectors under stress. • • April 5 • • • • April 30 • Extended the Singapore Rediscover Vouchers scheme to end-2021. • • May 8 • • • • May 14 • Announced increase in support for F&B businesses under the Jobs Support Scheme (JSS) to 50 per cent from 10 percent. • • May 21 • Announced that private-hire car and taxi drivers will receive additional daily cash support from this week until the end of June 2021-Government has set aside an additional SGD 27 million to support them amid a significant drop in ridership during the current heightened alert period.
+In total, drivers will receive SGD 25 per vehicle per day, up from the existing SGD 15 per vehicle per day, which works out to SGD 750 per vehicle per month until the end of June, 2021.
+The additional payout will benefit the 16,000 taxi drivers and 40,000 private-hire car drivers. • • May 28 • Announced that a SGD 800 million support package that includes enhanced wage subsidies under the Jobs Support Scheme (JSS) and rental relief will be rolled out to help businesses and workers cope with the impact of tightened COVID-19 restrictions: • •

 Containment

+Containment

 •

 Implemented Phase 3 of the Circuit Breaker reopening measures.

 Tightened safety management measures slightly in light of the increase in the number of local infection cases.

 •

 Eased circuit-breaker measures: Work-from-home is no longer default mode.
 Current cap on the time an employee spends at the workplace will be lifted.
 Up to 75 percent of employees can now be at the workplace at any one time, up from the current 50 percent.
 Split team arrangements are no longer mandatory.

+•

+Announced Phase 2 (Heightened Alert) measures in response to the rise in local transmissions.

+Introduced additional measures and restrictions under Phase 2 (Heightened Alert) to minimize transmission of the virus.

 •

 •